Lone Star Software Symposium: Dallas

 Nilanjan is a consultant and trainer for Typesafe.
 He started his professional career as a software developer in 2000 using object oriented programming languages.
 Nilanjan has previously worked with IBM, ThoughtWorks and LivingSocial where he gained a lot of experience in managing and developing software solutions in Java/JEE, Ruby, Groovy and also in Scala.
 He is zealous about programming in Scala ever since he got introduced to this beautiful language.
 Currently he spends his spare time working on the scala-webmachine open source project (restful resource framework).
 In the past Nilanjan worked on other open source projects and libraries.
 At Typesafe he is mainly teaching and designing Scala and Play courses and helping customers to adopt these technologies.
 Nilanjan enjoys sharing his experience via talks at various conferences.
 He is also the author of the "Scala in Action" book.

-Nathaniel T. Schutta is a senior software engineer focussed on making usable applications.
-A proponent of polyglot programming, Nate has written two books on Ajax and speaks regularly at various worldwide conferences, No Fluff Just Stuff symposia, universities, and Java user groups.
-In addition to his day job, Nate is an adjunct professor at the University of Minnesota where he teaches students to embrace dynamic languages.
-In an effort to rid the world of bad presentations, Nate coauthored the book Presentation Patterns with Neal Ford and Matthew McCullough.
+Nathaniel T. Schutta is a software architect and Java Champion focused on cloud computing, developer happiness and building usable applications.
+A proponent of polyglot programming, Nate has written multiple books, appeared in countless videos and many podcasts.
+He’s also a seasoned speaker who regularly presents at worldwide conferences, No Fluff Just Stuff symposia, meetups, universities, and user groups.
+In addition to his day job, Nate is an adjunct professor at the University of Minnesota, where he teaches students to embrace (and evaluate) technical change.
+Driven to rid the world of bad presentations, he coauthored the book Presentation Patterns with Neal Ford and Matthew McCullough, and he also published Thinking Architecturally and Responsible Microservices available from O’Reilly.
+His latest book, Fundamentals of Software Engineering, is currently available in early release.

-Ken has been a practitioner and instructor of RUP since the late 1990s, and an extreme programmer and coach since the middle 2000s.
+Ken is a distributed application engineer.
 Ken has worked with Fortune 500 companies to small startups in the roles of developer, designer, application architect and enterprise architect.
-Ken's current focus is on enterprise system automation and continuous delivery systems.
+Ken's current focus is on containers, container orchestration, high scale micro-service design and continuous delivery systems.

-Ken is an international speaker on the subject of software engineering speaking at conferences such as JavaOne, JavaZone, Jax-India, and The Strange Loop.
+Ken is an international speaker on the subject of software engineering speaking at conferences such as JavaOne, JavaZone, Great Indian Developer Summit (GIDS), and The Strange Loop.
 He is a regular speaker with NFJS where he is best known for his architecture and security hacking talks.
 In 2009, Ken was honored by being awarded the JavaOne Rockstar Award at JavaOne in SF, California and the JavaZone Rockstar Award at JavaZone in Oslo, Norway as the top ranked speaker.

-Craig Walls is a senior engineer with SpringSource as the Spring Social project lead and is the author of Spring in Action and XDoclet in Action (both published by Manning) and Modular Java (published by Pragmatic Bookshelf).
-He's a zealous promoter of the Spring Framework, speaking frequently at local user groups and conferences and writing about Spring and OSGi on his blog.
-When he's not slinging code, Craig spends as much time as he can with his wife, two daughters, 2 birds and 3 dogs.
+Craig Walls is a Principal Engineer, Java Champion, Alexa Champion, and the author of Spring AI in Action, Spring in Action, and Build Talking Apps.
+He's a zealous promoter of the Spring Framework, speaking frequently at local user groups and conferences and writing about Spring.
+When he's not slinging code, Craig is planning his next trip to Disney World or Disneyland and spending as much time as he can with his wife, two daughters, 1 bird and 2 dogs.